WalterKruger/SSE2-Complete/README.md

 Additionally, this repository [includes unit tests and performance testing](tests) source files.
 If you wish to use them, you will have to compile them yourself.

 # Credits
-Division-by-a-constant functions based on method from [arXiv:1902.01961 "*Faster Remainder by Direct Computation…*"](arxiv.org/abs/1902.01961) by Daniel Lemire, Owen Kaser, Nathan Kurz.
+"*Faster Remainder by Direct Computation: Applications to Compilers and Software Libraries*" Daniel Lemire, Owen Kaser, Nathan Kurz [arXiv:1902.01961](arxiv.org/abs/1902.01961)